Holland–Summers House

-Holland–Summers House was a historic home located near Harmony, Iredell County, North Carolina.
-It was built in 1850, and is a two-story, five bay, "L"-shaped Greek Revival style brick dwelling.
+Holland–Summers House was a historic home located near Harmony, North Carolina, United States.
+It was built in 1850, and is a two-story, five-bay, L-shaped Greek Revival-style brick dwelling.
 It has a low hipped roof and the front facade features a colonnade of white cement Doric order pilasters.
 Also on the property is a contributing heavy timber frame smokehouse.

 It was added to the National Register of Historic Places in 1980.